KT421/math-races/Readme.md

 Current Features:
 - Addition and Subtraction with operands between 0 and 10
-- Subtraction mode disallows negative numbers in the answers.
-For example, "4 - 5 =" will be excluded.
+- Toggle whether Subtraction mode disallows negative numbers in the answers.
+For example, "1 - 5 =" will be excluded unless this is toggled.
+- Selection of multiple operators for the same worksheet

 The produced html document should be sized to fit on a single page.
 Or at least it does on my printer.
 Works on my machine, mate.